 As potential future health care professionals, students have a duty to provide the relevant information to the Faculty of Health Sciences.
 Failure to disclose information about a physical or mental health problem (that could affect safety of the student him/herself or of others; including patients, clients, students and staff), would be considered to be contrary to the dispositions included in the University Suitability to Practice Regulations.
 All medical and sensitive personal information provided by students will be held in complete confidence by the Faculty of Health Sciences and the Occupational Health (Medical) Unit (OHU).
 The Occupational Health (Medical) Unit provides a medical service to the Faculty by screening all its students prior to the commencement of clinical placements/practicals.
 The Faculty of Health Sciences will be informed by the OHU of the impact of a health problem or impairment, if relevant to the student’s educational needs and/or safety, and if there are any recommendations on support or adjustments, that could be of assistance to students.

-This protocol is applicable to all students following the Certificate for Graduates of Non-EU/EEA Nursing Programmes, the Higher Diploma in Health Science (including Preparatory Course), the Bachelor of Science (Honours) programme (direct entry), the Bachelor of Science in Physics, Medical Physics and Radiation Protection, the Master of Science in Diabetes Care, the Master of Science in Human Nutrition, Obesity and Health, the Master of Science in Medical Physics and the Master of Science in Mental Health Studies.
+This protocol is applicable to all students following the Certificate for Graduates of Non-EU/EEA Nursing Programmes, the Preparatory Course for the Bachelor of Science (Honours) in Nursing, the Bachelor of Science (Honours) programme (direct entry), the Bachelor of Science in Physics, Medical Physics and Radiation Protection, the Master of Science in Diabetes Care, the Master of Science in Human Nutrition, Obesity and Health, the Master of Science in Medical Physics and the Master of Science in Mental Health Studies.
 Students following particular areas of study within the Master of Science (both mainly taught and mainly research streams) may be directed by the Board to complete this protocol.

 Applicants interested in pursuing a Master of Science (by Research) are strongly advised to refer these instructions .